 Welcome to (Best of) Sicily!

-Presently (2017), this site averages seven thousand unique visits per day from readers around the world.
+This site averages seven thousand unique visits per day from readers around the world.
 It is Sicily's most popular international publication.
 No other website or paper periodical dealing exclusively with Sicily in the English language has nearly this many readers.
 And an astounding 22 percent are returning visitors, a fact that indicates a high level of reader loyalty.